EpiCompBio/welcome/comp_bio_pipeline_approach.rst

 A big problem across the field is portability, currently without good answers, but pipelines can go some way towards this.

-The general approach I'm suggesting is the one followed by CGAT (www.cgat.org), which in turn adopts many current computational best practice standards).
+The general approach I'm suggesting is the one used at CGAT_, which in turn adopts many current computational best practice standards).
 See:

+.. _CGAT: www.cgat.org

 + https://github.com/CGATOxford
 + https://github.com/CGATOxford/cgat